Diouo/MSRN-RCAN-SRGAN/README.md

 # MSRN-RCAN-SRGAN

 ## Overview
-This repository contains an simple PyTorch implementation of 4x [SRGAN](https://arxiv.org/abs/1609.04802) combined with
+This repository contains a simple PyTorch implementation of 4x [SRGAN](https://arxiv.org/abs/1609.04802) combined with
     [EDSR](https://arxiv.org/abs/1707.02921),
     [RCAN](https://arxiv.org/abs/1807.02758),
     [MSRN](https://arxiv.org/abs/1904.10698).

 Now CPU/OneGPU version has been implemented, you can use it freely with bash, the codes are in folder: MyNet

-As for DDP version, the codes is also available in folder: MyNet_ddp but may not be easy to use, and it will coming soon
+As for DDP version, the codes is also available in folder: MyNet_ddp but may not be easy to use, and it s coming soon

 ## Model